-- (1) Stemhead fitting. - (2) Shroud plates. - Mainsheet track and/or metal reinforcement, which shall be straight. - Mast step, which may incorporate a means of fore and aft adjustment and which shall bear a mark 3055mm from the AMP engraved on the mast step or its mouldings.
-Additional dimensions for the mast step are mentioned in D.3.2. - Two rudder fittings, which shall include a device to prevent the rudder becoming detached, bolted to the transom.
+- Stemhead fitting. - (2) Shroud plates. - Mainsheet track and/or metal reinforcement, which shall be straight. - Mast step, which may incorporate a-means of fore and aft adjustment and which shall bear a mark 3055mm from the AMP engraved on the mast step or its mouldings.
+Additional dimensions for the mast step are mentioned in D.3.2. - (5) Two rudder fittings, bolted to the transom and a device to prevent the rudder from becoming detached

-- (1) Jib and spinnaker halyard tensioning systems. - (2) An aft and/or centre mainsheet system may be used.
-Fittings and the adjustment system are optional, except that if a hoop is used, it shall be of aluminium and/or stainless steel. - (3) Mainsail Cunningham adjustment system. - (4) Kicking strap adjustment system. - Headsail sheet blocks, fairleads and cleats.
-(5) - Headsail tack adjustment system, consisting of a shackle on the stemhead (6) fitting, one cleat mounted on the foredeck, one fairlead behind the cleat and a single piece of rope. - Fixed or adjustable jib sheet fairleads or pulleys.
-If traveller tracks are used, no more than one traveller car per track is permitted.
+- Jib and spinnaker halyard control systems.
+(1) - An aft and/or centre mainsheet system may be used.
+Fittings and the adjustment system are optional, except that if a hoop is used, it shall be of aluminium and/or stainless steel. - (3) Mainsail Cunningham adjustment system. - (4) Kicking strap adjustment system. - (5) Jib sheet blocks, fairleads and cleats. - (6) Jib tack adjustment system- - Fixed or adjustable jib sheet fairleads or pulleys.
+If traveller tracks are used, (7) no more than one traveller car per track is permitted.
 Adjustment of the jib fairleads or pulleys may be remotely controlled only in one direction (e.g. fore/aft or in/out or up/down).
 Additional adjustments to the fairleads or pulleys are only permitted by means of prefixed positions. - Spinnaker sheet and guy adjustment system.
-(8)
+(8) - (9) Spinnaker sheet barber hauler adjustment system.

-- Spinnaker sheet barber hauler adjustment system. - (10) Spinnaker pole uphaul/downhaul adjustment system. - (11) Toe straps fitted within the cockpit. - (12) Fittings for stowage of clips for paddle(s), spinnaker pole and other equipment - (13) Two self-bailers, with a total effective area not exceeding 12.5 cm2 - (14) Spinnaker catcher device(s) which shall not project more than 150 mm beyond the bow or beyond the outboard edges of the gunwale. - (15) Sealing strips for the centreboard slot of optional material. - (16) Optional centreboard adjustment system. - (17) Hinged covers or other devices for closing draining ports or drain holes in the transom.
-These covers or devices shall not obstruct the rudder or act as an extension of the bottom of the hull. - (18) A centreboard pivot including bushing. - (19) Strips of a minimum length of 300mm to reduce friction and/or the distance between the centreboard and centreboard case, but no device shall be attached to the inside of the centreboard case that could cause the centreboard to gybe (angle to windward). - (20) Trapeze return system with elastic cord and blocks/fairleads. - (c) Fittings may be attached to brackets not exceeding 175mm x 125mm fixed to the side tanks. - (d) No fittings, with the exception of spinnaker sheet catcher(s), rudder fittings and transom drainage flaps shall project beyond the outboard edges of the gunwale rubbing strips or beyond the profile of the hull, - (e) No fitting shall serve as an extension of the hull surface. - (f) Control lines and/or sheets shall not pass through the buoyancy compartments or the breakwater. - (g) Ballast other than required corrector weights shall not be carried. - (h) Materials for permitted fittings are optional.
+- (10) Spinnaker pole uphaul/downhaul adjustment system. - (11) Toe straps with optional fitted within the cockpit. - (12) Fittings for stowage of paddle(s), spinnaker pole and other equipment - (13) A maximum of two self-bailers, with a total effective area not exceeding 12.5 cm2. - (14) Spinnaker catcher device(s) which shall not project more than 150 mm beyond the bow or beyond the outboard edges of the gunwale. - (15) Sealing strips for the centreboard slot of optional material. - (16) Optional centreboard adjustment system. - (17) Hinged covers or other devices for closing draining ports or drain holes in the transom.
+These covers or devices shall not obstruct the rudder or act as an extension of the bottom of the hull. - (18) A centreboard pivot including bushing. - (19) Strips of any material and of a minimum length of 300mm and maximum width of 30mm to reduce friction and/or the distance between the centreboard and centreboard case, but no device shall be attached to the inside of the centreboard case that could cause the centreboard to gybe (angle to windward). - (20) Trapeze return system with elastic cord and blocks/fairleads. - (c) Fittings may be attached to brackets not exceeding 175mm x 125mm- - (d) No fittings, with the exception of spinnaker sheet catcher(s), rudder fittings and transom drainage flaps shall project beyond the outboard edges of the gunwale rubbing strips or beyond the profile of the hull, - (e) No fitting shall serve as an extension of the hull surface. - (f) Control lines and/or sheets shall not pass through the buoyancy compartments or the breakwater. - (g) Ballast other than required corrector weights shall not be carried. - (h) Materials for permitted fittings are optional.

-D.3.2DIMENSIONS
+D.3.2 DIMENSIONS